-SIMPLY COAT IT ON-SEE IT TURN PAINT TO "PAPER" IN JUST MINUTES . . .
+SIMPLY COAT IT ON-SEE IT TURN PAINT TO "PAPER" IN JUST MINUTES...
 AND PEEL IT AWAY IN A SINGLE LIFT-OFF-ACTION!

-Best of all this new wonder-formula is so easy to use.
-Simply mix with water and coat onto any painted surface.
-Then press down special 'Peel-Away' magic-fibre Lift-tex strip-away cloth, (included free) let dry and adhere to surface and without even dirtying your hands, lift away old paint, just like you'd peel a banana.
+Best of all this new wonder-formula is so easy to use. surface . . . and without even dirtying your hands, lift away old paint, just like you'd peel a banana.
 It is as simple and easy as that.
-No mess.
-No fuss.
-No odor.
-Old paint lifts away like a single sheet of paper.
+No mess, No fuss, No odor, Old paint lifts away like a single sheet of paper.
 Original bare-wood finish comes through like new again